geckoanton/geckoanton/README.md

 ### Hi there 👋

 I'm a lizard owner who enjoys creating software for microcontrollers.
-Building stuff that interfaces specialized hardware in any way is my main interest, even though I like playing around with computers in general.
+Building stuff that interfaces hardware in any way is my main interest, even though I like playing around with computers in general.

 - 📫 How to reach me: geckoanton37@gmail.com